pulse-framework/pulse/README.md

 collection: {
   model: {
     id: {
-      // id is default, but you can set another property to a primary key using this:
+      // id is the default primary key, but you can set another
+      // property to a primary key if your data is different.
       primaryKey: true;
       type: Number; // coming soon
       required: true; // coming soon